Edge Modes on Stringy Horizons: Introduction

 \section{Introduction}

-A Euclidean path integral $\hat{Z}(\beta)$ on a manifold $S^1 \times M$ admits a natural Lorentzian interpretation as a thermal partition function.
+A Euclidean path integral on a manifold $S^1 \times M$ admits a natural Lorentzian interpretation as a thermal partition function.
 One can regard $M$ as the spatial slice and the generator of time translations along $S^1$ as the canonical Hamiltonian $H$.
-The path integral can then be identified with the partition function $\Tr_{\mathcal{H}}[e^{-\beta H}]$, where the inverse temperature $\beta$ is the length of the $S^1$ and $\mathcal{H}$ is the Hilbert space of wave-functions defined over $M$.
+If $\beta$ is the length of the $S^1$, then the path integral $\hat{Z}(\beta)$ can be identified with the partition function $\Tr_{\mathcal{H}}[e^{-\beta H}]$ where $\mathcal{H}$ is the Hilbert space of wave-functions defined over $M$.
 A path integral over a generic Euclidean manifold does not admit such a canonical thermal interpretation.

 Surprisingly, the one-loop path integral $\hat{Z}^{i}$ of a quantum field with mass $m_i$ and spin $s_i$ in Euclidean $EdS_{d+1}$ does admit a `nearly thermal' interpretation \cite{Anninos:2020hfj}:

 Here $\hat Z^i_{\text{bulk}} = \Tr_S [ e^{-\beta H^i_S}]$, where $H^i_S$ is the Hamiltonian that generates time translations in the dS static patch, and $\Tr_S$ is the trace over the corresponding multi-particle Hilbert space.
 The correction term $\hat Z^i_{\text{edge}}$ arises from the edge modes localized near the de Sitter horizon.